MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/JavaLight.md

   - annotations
   - exceptions
   - and Booleans for isEllipsisParameterMethod, isFinal, isAbstract, isSynchronized, isNative, and isStrictfp

- - A `Declarator` class is created for formal parameters and variable declarations.
- It is defined in `MCVarDeclarationStatements` and extends the `FieldSymbol` for object-oriented types.
-    (XXX Verstehe ich nicht: ASTDeclarator?
-Wer "created" die?
-Besser beschreiben)

 ## Symbols
-- XXX to be described (see idea below)
 - Import: the following symbols can be used from outside, when the symbol table in the embedding language provides these symbols:
   - `VariableSymbol` for attributes and otherwise accessible variables
-  - `MethodSymbol` for methods and constructors
+  - `MethodSymbol` for method and constructor calls
-  - `TypeSymbols` for classes, interfaces (used for example in constructor statements and type definitions), and enums.
+  - `TypeSymbols` for using types, e.g., defined via classes, interfaces (used for example in constructor statements and type definitions), and enums.
-- Symbol definition and export: it is possible to define new symbols, namely attributes, methods and constructors.
+- Symbol definition and export: It is possible to define new symbols, for attributes, methods, and constructors.
 The provided symbol table will include them as
   - `VariableSymbol` for attributes
   - `MethodSymbol` for methods and constructors and thus will make the accessibility of these symbols available outside the JavaLight